 The District entered into the Aurora Regional Transportation Authority (ARTA) Establishment Agreement as amended, with other metropolitan districts within Aurora.
-ARTA will plan, design, acquire, construct, relocate, redevelop, and finance regional improvements within the boundaries of the metropolitan districts which are a party to the Agreement, using the ARI revenue from each of the districts.
-In accordance with the IGA, the City has been offered the right to appoint no less than 30% and no more than 49% of the ARTA Board but as of December 31, 2018, had not exercised this right.
-In 2018, \$41,886 was collected and remitted under this agreement.
+ARTA will plan, design, acquire, construct, relocate, redevelop and finance regional improvements within the boundaries of the metropolitan districts which are a party to the Agreement, using the ARI revenue from each of the districts.
+In accordance with the IGA, the City has been offered the right to appoint no less than 30% and no more than 49% of the ARTA Board but as of December 31, 2019, had not exercised this right.
+In 2019, \$67,844 was collected to be remitted under this agreement.